 The development of CNs should be done in close coordination between AEs and NDAs/focal points to ensure that the proposed activities align with country priorities.
 The AE will represent the NDA to the GCF Secretariat when submitting a CN.
 In turn, the Secretariat will notify the NDA/focal point that a CN has been submitted.
+For a Project Preparation Facility (PPF) request and for submission of a proposal under the Simplified Approval Process (SAP), the submission of CNs is mandatory.

-Funding Proposal Development STAGE 4 Actors: AEs, EEs
+STAGE 4 Funding Proposal Development Actors: AEs, EEs